RPG Tabletips: Making Combat Faster

 Another application of the “your problem” rule is a little more controversial – give the players target numbers.
 It’s general GM policy to be as sneaky as possible, but in a large game you don’t have the time for it.
 Instead of being coy about things like Armor Class, just tell the players point blank (preferably after the first successful hit): “It’s going to take an attack roll of 22 or better to hit this guy.”
 That way, if a character rolls below that, he doesn’t even have to bother with his attack.
 Joe can just say, “I didn’t hit” instead of doing the back-and-forth secret AC dance.

 Have the players move NPC miniatures instead of walking all the way around the table: “Joe, move that bugbear up to your character.”
 Have the players roll percentages for random things: “There’s a 20% chance the floor collapses.
 Spanky, roll it.”
-Magic, spells, and psionics have to fall firmly under the “Your Problem” rule because of their inherent flexibility – no DM, no matter how autistic, knows the potential effects of every single spell or power.
+Magic, spells, and psionics have to fall firmly under the “Your Problem” rule because of their inherent flexibility – no DM, no matter how gifted, knows the potential effects of every single spell or power.
 When the players cast as spell, THEY have to be the ones looking it up and reading the description to you.
 Magic and powers are usually extremely complex systems – It’s harsh, but I might even consider a seperate rule altogether to not allow brand-new players to even play full spellcasters for this reason.
 You know, if you’re feeling draconian.

 The basic idea is this: before doing ANYTHING during combat as a DM, think to yourself “Is this task something that someone else can do without harming the game?”